humdrumR includes a easy-to-use system for

 which can be flexibly modified by users.

-represents all rhythmic duration information as rational numbers,
+"Under the hood" humdrumR represents all rhythmic duration information as rational numbers,

 which is typically extracted from input data using the rhythm parser.

-This rational representation can then be "deparsed" into a variety of predefined output formats (like **recip
+This rational representation can then be "deparsed" into a variety of predefined output formats (like **recip),

 or into new formats that you create!